-Explore the best trails near Los Olivos with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Los Olivos with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Not sure if I had a unique experience, but this trail is definitely sketch!
 It's not hiked very often so the trails is overgrown in a few places leading up to the school house.
 The trail leaving the schoolhouse east is really hard to see!
 My friend and I got lost and had to back track.
 Also, watch out for wild donkeys

 Easy trail.
 It's really a fire road that climbs to the top of the mountain and meanders through the hills.
 Kudos for the elevation gain but there wasn't much to the actual hike so I got 3.5 miles in and didn't see much to look forward to so turned around at a lookout.

 Went backpacking on this trail took around 4 1/2 hours to hike all the way out to school house.
 Went in mid June it is very dry and was minimal flowing water but still some at certain stops (use filtration tabs and drank the flowing water felt good didn't get sick) I do recommend bug spray and sunscreen it was around 80 degrees when I went and feels like it!!
 But all around great hike!!